lsenjov/politico/DemocraticElectionsAct2016.md

 3. The Act shall not be superceeded nor repealed by any other Act.
 4. If any clause in The Act conflicts with directly with the constitution, it shall only void the offending clause in The Act and the rest of The Act will continue to be enforceable.
-5. The enforcement of this Act will be conducted by invididuals tasked with the enforcement by the official seal of the Minister for Democracy
+5. The enforcement of this Act will be conducted by invididuals tasked with the enforcement by the official seal of the Minister

 ### 2. Form & Structure of A Party
 #### 1. Party Registration and Formation